Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in Information Security at the School of Computer Sciences, China University of Geosciences.
-My research interests include blockchain, DeFi, smart contracts, data mining, and AI security.
+My research interests include blockchain, security, data mining, and artificial intelligence.
 For communication, do not hesitate to get in touch with me at <u>yuexin.xiang@cug.edu.cn</u>.

 Education
 ======
-* M.E. in Information Security, **[China University of Geosciences](https://en.cug.edu.cn/)**, Sep.
+* MEng in Computer Science and Technology (Information Security), **[China University of Geosciences](https://en.cug.edu.cn/)**, Sep.
 2020 - Jun.
 2023
   -   [School of Computer Science](https://en.cs.cug.edu.cn/)
   -   **GPA: 90.8/100**
-* B.E. in Information Security, **China University of Geosciences**, Sep.
+* BEng in Information Security, **China University of Geosciences**, Sep.
 2016 - Jun.
 2020
   -   School of Computer Science
   -   **GPA: 85.9/100**